 AP teachers will have the chance to review students’ scores and exam responses this summer.
 If a student doesn’t receive a score of 3 or higher, and the teacher feels the exam didn’t appropriately measure the student’s qualification for college credit, the teacher will be able to engage with the AP Program’s college faculty partners to review and confirm the score, ensuring it’s fair and appropriate.The College Board

-Yet, in attempting to quell their concerns and “just move forward”, counselors and teachers can overlook the complex reasons students take AP classes in the first place.
+What The College Board overlooks in passing the responsibility for rescoring to teachers, and teachers possibly refusing to rescore the tests, are complex reasons students take AP classes in the first place.
 Some students seek to earn the college credits from an exam score (typically a score of 3 or higher on the 5 point scale merits students college credits), exempting them from a general education requirement, so they can take other more interesting classes related to their academic major.
 Others seek college credits to reduce the expense of earning a college degree, by graduating early.

 Yet other students seek the GPA boost of the weighted academic grades automatically awarded for an AP class, in order to strengthen the competitiveness of their college applications.
 Now, with many high schools having implemented Pass/No Pass-style grades for Spring 2020, including AP courses, essentially denying the weighting of the AP course grade and diluting their academic performance, many students are banking on the AP score itself to differentiate their academic acumen from their peers.

-To learn more how Jill and other experts at Creative Marbles Consultancy, a full service educational advisory, help families resolve complex college admissions and educational concerns, see us at creativemarbles.com
+To learn more about how Jill and other experts at Creative Marbles Consultancy, a full-service educational advisory, help families resolve complex college admissions and educational concerns, see us at creativemarbles.com